a1ive/nwinfo/README.md

 ## Supported Drivers

-This project searches for and loads drivers from the same directory in the following order: **PawnIO -> HwRwDrv -> WinRing0**.
+This project searches for and loads drivers in the following order: **HwRwDrv -> WinRing0 -> PawnIO**.

 | Driver     | Author | License | Notes |
 |------------|--------|---------|-------|